kanton-bern/hellodata-be/hello-data-deployment/docker-compose/README.md

 - **Linux/MacOS**: add `127.0.0.1 host.docker.internal` to the `/etc/hosts` file.
 - **Windows**: Enable in Docker Desktop under `Settings -> General -> Use WSL 2 based engine` the settings: `Add the *.docker.internal names to the host's etc/hosts file (Requires password)`
     - Make sure Docker-Desktop entered it correctly in `C:\Windows\System32\drivers\etc\hosts`.
-There were some [cases](https://github.com/kanton-bern/hellodata-be/issues/21#issuecomment-1913578206) where it added wrongly.
-It should look something like:
+There were some [cases](https://github.com/kanton-bern/hellodata-be/issues/21#issuecomment-1913578206) where its wrong OR the IP is an old one.
+This will cause an error to communicate between the containers.
+It should look something like this with your currrent IP placed:

 ```sh
 # Added by Docker Desktop